 The DCI does NOT work like the factory dash controls so review the Operation section before using it.
 Installing a DCI requires the same skills and tools as installing a new head unit.
 If you have trouble understanding the wiring diagram or you aren't sure how to wire the DCI you should seek professional help (from an auto installer).
 DCIs are fully tested on a head unit using S2000 dash controls before shipping.
 Wiring errors will damage the DCI and are not covered by warranty.
 Be careful; do not assume "color-to-color" wiring.
-For additional information, troubleshooting help, or to return products for repair or refund, see the Trouble section on next page of this manual.
+For additional information or troubleshooting help check the DCI Help page at www.modifry.com.